milanchanstveni/sustain-ssh/README.md

 # sustain-ssh
-This small script sustains SSH connect to server and displays some useful things
+This small script sustains SSH connection to the server and displays some useful things about your computer.